 ARTICLE XII - AMENDMENT OF BYLAWS

-The Bylaws may be amended, altered, added to or repealed upon the affirmative vote of two-thirds (2/3) of all the Member Libraries present at any regular or special meeting of the membership of SWAN, provided that notice of the proposed amendment, alteration, addition or repeal is given in writing to the Member Libraries forty-five (45) days prior to such meeting.
+The Bylaws may be amended, altered, added to or repealed upon the affirmative vote of two-thirds (2/3) of all the Member Libraries present at any regular or special meeting of the membership of SWAN, provided that notice of the proposed amendment, alteration, addition or repeal is given in writing to the Member Libraries thirty (30) days prior to such meeting.
+The Bylaws should be reviewed by the SWAN Board every two (2) years, to be presented at the September Quarterly meeting.

 ARTICLE XIII – NOTICES

-All notices of claims or any other notice required to be given pursuant to these By-Laws, shall be in writing, shall be sent by certified mail and shall be addressed to:
+All notices of claims or any other notice required to be given pursuant to these Bylaws, shall be in writing, shall be sent by certified mail and shall be addressed to:

 SWAN

-125 Tower Dr.
+800 Quail Ridge Drive

-Burr Ridge, IL 60525
+Westmont, IL 60559

 Attention: Executive Director